pombredanne/slice-tree/README.md

-# Graph Compression
+# Slice Tree

-A comparison of various graph compression algorithms.
+An implementation of the Slice Tree algorithm to summarize a network.

 # Introduction